nocturne-xyz/monorepo/README.md

 - Run `git submodule update`

 ### IF TESTING AGAINST A PARTICULAR NETWORK
-- Run `yarn checkout-circuit-artifacts $NETWORK_NAME` to pull circuit artifacts for the given network
+- Run `yarn checkout-circuit-artifacts:$NETWORK_NAME` to pull circuit artifacts for the given network

 ### IF TESTING LOCAL PROTOCOL CHANGES
 - clone https://github.com/nocturne-xyz/protocol into the same dir as the monorepo